Core focus

 • Americas market development & client relationships

-• Order fulfilment & cross-functional coordination
+• Order fulfillment & cross-functional coordination

 • Team building & day-to-day management